edwardsintegratedomics/DemoCode/PlottingThings/ggdemo.md

 -   LOBdbase\_ppm\_match: describes how closely the observed peak matches the expected.
 Calculated by the formula ppm= (m/z\_{obs}-m/z\_{database})/m/z\_{database}\*10^6
 -   match\_ID: Line number in LOBSTAHS

 Phew.
-Let's simplify our LOBSTAHS dataset by just grabbing the columns we want and organizing them more nicely.
+Let's simplify our LOBSTAHS dataset by just grabbing the columns and rows we wantand organizing them more nicely.

 Cleaning up the data
 --------------------